dillwang/Raspberry-Pi-Air-Monitor/src/README.md

 - `Makefile` - Compilation instructions.

 ## How It Works
-- On startup, the program initializes sensors and starts multiple threads for each sensor.
+  - item On startup, the program initializes sensors and starts multiple threads for each sensor.
+For GPIO pins, sensors are set as INPUT, and actuators as OUTPUT.
+For serial and I2C, each of them are initialized with an access address.
-- Each thread reads sensor data and updates a shared structure (`SharedVariable`).
+  - item When running, each thread reads sensor data and updates sv (shared variable).
-- Based on the readings:
+  - item Based on the reading of the sensor (1,2,3,4), the actuators (5,6,7,8) has the following response:
-  - The RGB LED changes color.
+    - item The RGB LED changes color based on the level of PM2.5 concentration.
+Based on the hazard level, it changes from green, blue, yellow, to red.
-  - The buzzer activates if hazardous conditions are detected.
+    - item The buzzer activates if hazardous gas or flame is detected
-  - The LCD updates real-time readings.
+    - item The LCD updates real-time reading of temperature & humidity, and the status of hazardous gas & flame detection.
-- The user can press a button to pause or resume monitoring.
+    - item A button can be pressed to mute the buzzer if it is accidentally triggered.

 ## Expected Output
 ```